pryv/dev-site/source/getting-started/javascript.md

 var options;

-// Here we will get all streams (including root and trashed streams) option = {
+// Here we will get all streams (including root and trashed streams) options = {
     // If null, retrieve active streams only
     state: 'all'
 };

-// Same as above but in a selected stream structure options = {
+// Same as above but in a selected stream options = {
     parentId: 'valid-stream-id',
     state: 'all'